codeforkjeff/teams-chats-export/README.md

 ran the script, will be retained in the directory.
 (If you want to be really safe, consider making a backup copy of the archive directory from time to time.)

-If you want to customize the html outputs, edit `templates/chat.jinja` and `style.css` to your liking and re-run the generate_html step above.
+If you want to customize the html outputs, edit `templates/chat.jinja` to your liking and re-run the generate_html step above.

 ## Limitations